 - Have served during a war period where the veteran died

-The death pension is a valuable benefit that can help veterans and their families cover the cost of the veteran’s burial and funeral expenses.
+The death pension is a valuable benefit that can help veterans and their families cover the veteran’s burial and funeral expenses.
 The death pension amount varies depending on the level of financial need, but typically it is between $250 and $1,000 per month.

 Veterans Affairs: Aid & Attendance Benefits

-The A&A benefits are available to veterans who meet specific eligibility requirements, including service during a time of war.
+The A&A benefits are available to veterans who meet specific eligibility requirements, including service during a war.
 The benefits are significant because they help veterans and their families afford necessary care.

 Survivor Benefit Plan

-The SBP is a valuable benefit that can help ensure your loved ones are taken care of financially after you die.
+The SBP is a valuable benefit that can help ensure your loved ones are cared for financially after your death.
 It is important to note that the SBP is not automatic; you must sign up for it.
-However, the VA will automatically deduct premiums from your military retirement pay if you sign up.

 There are several things to consider when deciding whether or not to enroll in the SBP.
-For example, you need to consider how much money your spouse or child would need to live on if you were no longer around.
+For example, you must consider how much money your spouse or child would need to live on if you were no longer around.

-You also need to consider whether or not your family has other sources of income, such as life insurance policies in place just in case you or your veteran died.
+You also need to consider whether or not your family has other sources of income, such as life insurance policies in place just in case you or your veteran dies.

-The VA provides death benefits to certain individuals who are not service-connected veterans.
-These benefits are known as Non-Service-Related Death Benefits and are available to the surviving spouse and children of a veteran who dies from a non-service-related cause.
+The VA death benefits are available to specific individuals who are not service-connected veterans.
+These VA death benefits are known as Non-Service-Related Death Benefits and are available to the surviving spouse and children of a veteran who dies from a non-service-related cause.

-There are several reasons why the VA provides these benefits.
+There are several reasons why the government provides these VA death benefits.

 - First, the VA wants to ensure that the family of a deceased veteran is taken care of financially.

-- Second, the VA believes that it is essential to provide death benefits to the families of all veterans, regardless of their service-connection status.
+- Second, the government believes that it is essential to provide VA death benefits to the families of all veterans, regardless of their service-connection status.